tshepang/blog-movies/content/movies/recent movies 2010-10-04.rst

+There's a bunch of people for whom acting seems as effortless as breathing.
+It seems
-There's a bunch of people for whom acting seems like breathing.
-It seems for them an excellent performance isn't much of a challenge.
+for them an excellent performance isn't much of a challenge.
 I'm talking of people like Al Pacino, Gene Hackman, and in the case of *Wolfman*, Anthony Hopkins.
 The movie itself is not so good (story not fresh; campy